IvanFan/skilltree/system-design/what-happens-when-you-visit-googlecom-in-your-browser.md

+how do you know you have fixed the problem?

 what happened when your visit google.com in browser

 how to increase the speed to visit a webpage

 how to design '秒杀' system